raspberrypilearning/networking-lessons/DNS (Domain Name System)/README.md

 For the majority of the lesson, it is suggested that work is carried out by students in pairs.
 The Ethernet hub or switch should remain completely isolated without any Ethernet cables connecting it into the main school network.

 - The DHCP server Raspberry Pi from the previous lesson;
-- One or more Raspberry Pis with a [Wordpress server](http://www.raspberrypi.org/learning/web-server-wordpress/) running (optional);
+- One or more Raspberry Pis with a [web server](https://github.com/raspberrypi/documentation/blob/master/remote-access/web-server/apache.md) running (optional);
 - A Raspberry Pi per pair of students;
 - An Ethernet cable per pair;
 - NOOBS SD card with Raspbian installed per pair;